Last updated Tuesday 1 April, 2025 9:50 AM

 Tasmania

-The Tasmanian Parliament (Assembly) will next sit from 4 - 6 March 2025.
+The Tasmanian Parliament will next sit from 1 - 10 April 2025.

 The last Tasmanian Election was held on Saturday 23 March 2024.